PTsolvers/GPU4GEO/posts/julia-hackathon-2022-news_2.md

 tags = ["activities", "julia", "coding"]
 +++

 We held our first Hackathon on April 4-8 in Schwarzwald, focussing on a wide range of Julia topics.
 For some of us this was one of the first encounters with Julia, whereas others had some more experience with this.
-Invaluable was the advice of Valentin Churavy, who joined us from the MIT JuliaLab,
+Invaluable was the advice of Valentin Churavy, who joined us from the MIT JuliaLab.

 ## LaMEM BinaryBuilder version
 *Boris Kaus*